Linuxfabrik/checklistfabrik/README.md

 The destination file may be omitted; in that case:

-- If the template specifies a `target_filename`, then that field is used to generate a new filename.
+- If the template specifies a `report_path`, then that field is used to generate a new filename.
 - Otherwise, a generic, timestamped filename is generated.